Pope Francis eats breakfast, takes walk 2 days after surgery

-A statement from the Vatican spokesman, Matteo Bruni, said tests performed following the pontiff's Sunday surgery to remove half of his colon yielded “good” and normal result,.
+A statement from the Vatican spokesman, Matteo Bruni, said tests performed following the pontiff’s Sunday surgery to remove half of his colon yielded “good” and normal results.

 “His Holiness Pope Francis rested well during the night,” Bruni said.
 “This morning he had breakfast, read some newspapers and got up to walk.
 The post-operative recovering is regular.
 Routine control tests are good.”